corrode/corrode.github.io/content/blog/immutability/index.md

 Rust's immutability-by-default is not just a syntactic choice; it's a deliberate decision to promote code clarity and safety.
-By requiring explicit mutability, Rust ensures developers are acutely aware of its implications, especially in concurrent programming where mutable states can introduce complexity.
+By requiring explicit mutability, Rust ensures developers are acutely aware of its implications.
+Especially in concurrent programming, where mutable states can introduce complexity, this can be a lifesaver.

 Mutability means state: a thing can be in one of many states.
 Immutability means no state: the thing won't change.
-Humans are bad at keeping track of state.
-That's why immutability is a good default: you don't need all that state in the first place.
+That's why immutability is a good default: most of the time you don't need all that state in the first place.

 The real-world implications of immutability can be less straightforward.
 Let's explore a concrete example to illustrate how an immutable approach can impact our design decisions for the better.